-sim racing pedals | sim racing hardware | sim racing monitors | sim racing articles | sim racing setups | sim racing shifters | sim racing steering wheels
+sim racing pedals | sim racing rigs | sim racing monitors | sim racing articles | sim racing setups | sim racing shifters | sim racing steering wheels

 "Slow-in, Fast-out!" or, Advanced Analysis of the Racing Line by Brian Beckman PhD